talsma-ict/context-propagation/docs/README.md

 # Context propagation library

-Library to capture `ThreadLocal` snapshots to propagate by reactivating in another thread.
+Library to propagate `ThreadLocal` snapshots by reactivating in another thread.

 Tools help automate propagation by capturing snapshots and ensuring proper closing of reactivated context snapshots: